Changissnz/nu_merchant_principal/README.md

 must defend.
 A coin toss, without any more specifics, especially in the longevity of time in which the host of pride clearly has a liberty that "comes from within" to be a host to any other of the Seven Deadly Sins.
+And would not the assessor also have to be somewhat prideful in order to feel at ease with their way of testing?
+Very interesting question, is it not?